 Those who “sleep in Jesus” shall be raised from the dead when He returns.
 Those who are still living when He returns will never die, but will be immediately changed and immortalized…

 If the context of John 11:25-26 were about events that will occur when Jesus appears in the Rapture, then Dr. Morris’s explanation would seem to have some merit.
-After all, in Dr. Morris’ explanation, a contrast is maintained from verse 25 to 26 between those who have died and those who haven’t.
-Other interpretations have glossed over this distinction to their own peril.
-Also, in verse 24 of John 11, Martha does speak of the Last Day, and since one can deduce from the Scriptures that the Rapture is the beginning of the Last Day (John 6:40, 1 Thes 4:14-17, 1 Co 15:51-52), this point has to be taken into account as well.
-Incidentally, the Last Day is not a literal day but is actually a period that spans several days (See Logic in the Scriptures).
+After all, in Dr. Morris’ explanation, a contrast is maintained from verse 25 to 26 between those who have died (the first death) and those who haven’t.
+Other explanations have glossed over this distinction to their own peril.
+Also, in verse 24 of John 11, Martha does speak of the Last Day, and since one can deduce from the Scriptures that the Rapture is the beginning of the Last Day (John 6:40, 1 Thessalonians 4:14-17, 1 Corinthians 15:51-52), then this point has to be taken into account as well.
+By the way, the phrase “Last Day” does not refer to a literal day but actually to a period that spans several days (See Logic in the Scriptures).

 However, even if we were to entertain the possibility that the context of John 11:25-26 is the Rapture, and that the tense of the verb pisteuo is not relevant to making this case, another inconsistency emerges.
 According to the Rapture point of view, John 11:25 promises that its dead subject will not experience the second death (i.e. “yet shall he live”) while John 11:26 only promises that its living subject will not face the first death (i.e. “shall never die”).
-Hence the symmetry of belief rewards that was once evident in the comparison of verse 25’s dead to verse 26’s living is no longer operative.
+Hence, the symmetry of belief rewards that was once evident in the comparison of verse 25’s dead to verse 26’s living is no longer evident.
 Jesus provides resurrection and life to the dead person in verse 25 but the living person in verse 26 is only promised that he will escape the first death.
 The belief of the man in verse 25 results in a reward that, on the surface, is significantly greater than the belief of the man in verse 26.
-And while it is true that all those who are raptured will also never die the second death, John 11:26’s “shall never die” cannot simultaneously refer to escaping the first and the second death, otherwise the proposition in verse 26 would be classified as an amphiboly.
-In logic, amphibolies are considered fallacious because they introduce ambiguity to statements that are supposed to be univocal.
-It is impossible to imagine that Jesus (Who is the logos or logic itself) would commit a logical fallacy, so we must conclude that the incongruity of rewards made possible by the Rapture point of view is not what the Author intended to communicate.
+And while it is true that all those who are raptured will also never die the second death, John 11:26’s “shall never die” cannot simultaneously refer to escaping both the first and the second death, otherwise the proposition in verse 26 would be classified as an amphiboly.
+In logic, amphibolies are considered fallacious because they introduce ambiguity to statements which are supposed to be univocal.
+It is impossible to imagine that Jesus (Who is the logos i.e. the foundation for logic itself) would commit a logical fallacy, so we must conclude that the incongruity of rewards made possible by the Rapture point of view is not what the Author intended to communicate.
 Therefore, that the phrase “he shall never die” in John 11:26 does not refer to the Rapture should be clearly understood from two observations:

 2. The fact that the Rapture point of view eliminates the symmetry of belief rewards that was originally present in John 11:25-26.